Sepsis and septic shock are medical emergencies.

-Treatment for sepsis varies.
+Treatment for sepsis depends on:

 - the organs affected